NiklasAsselmann/SpatialOptimization/README.md

 - readData.py transforms the tif files to pcraster and npy files.
 You do not have to run this skript, the processed Data is already uploaded in the folder `/data/finalData`
 - calculate_objectives.py calculates our objectives (total revenue and vegetation area).
 To run this skript please set the working directory.
 - spatial_crossover.py transform the crossover of the nsga II.
 Further information about NSGA-II: [https://doi.org/10.1109/4235.996017](https://doi.org/10.1109/4235.996017)
-    - _constrained constraint the ratio between soy and pasture
 - spatial_mutation.py transform the crossover of the nsga II.
 Further information about NSGA-II: [https://doi.org/10.1109/4235.996017](https://doi.org/10.1109/4235.996017)
     - _constrained constraint the ratio between soy and pasture
 - run_nsga2_spatial.py runs the algorithm and save the results
 - plot.py plots the initial landuse map and the two result maps.
-Furter plot possibilities in possible_plots.py
+It also uses the year configuations from the config.yaml
 - config.yaml to set the parameters for the optimization (e.g. population size, generations).
 Besides you can also set for the constraint concerning the governmental restrictions how much area of forest and cerrado (in %) needs to remain in each optimization step.

-### Run Optimization
-- Activate created Environment
-- Set in every skript the default_directory
-- Set the number of genartions in the run_nsga2_spatial.py skript
-- cd ../skripts
-- run ``` python run_nsga2_spatial.py```
-- The script will transform unconstrained transformations with data from 2001